jgalgarra/synthrade_plus/README.md

 ### Reproducibility

 - Download or Clone the repository
+- Extract `results_synthrade.rar` to a folder `results` under the repository root folder
 - Run scripts from command line with Rscript

 - To create matrixes from raw data you should read the documentation of Synthrade